Detection of Synthetic Face Images: Accuracy, Robustness, Generalization: Methodology and Experimental Results

 For the diffusion models, we used dynamic prompting~\cite{dynamic_prompt} which enables us to automatically alter a prompt with terms from predefined options.
 Our base prompt was ``RAW photo'' and we randomly altered it with attributes influencing the gender, age, accessories, and the environment.
 See Sec.~\ref{sec:implementace} for more details.
 That enabled us to quickly generate diverse images.
 With different random seeds, we generated almost 1.7k images for each diffusion model.
 The other generators consist of 2k images for each of FA, PG, and SG.

 For the negative class of real images, we use images from the FFHQ dataset~\cite{StyleGAN}.
-All synthetic and real images underwent the same preprocessing procedure, cropping with the same margin, aligning using facial landmarks, and resampling to $224 \times 224$~px.
+All synthetic and real images underwent the same preprocessing procedure, aligning using facial landmarks, cropping with the same margin, and resampling to $224 \times 224$~px.